wp-plugins/ultimate-blogroll/readme.txt

 * bugs fixed

 = 1.8.2 =
-* added curl support, thanks to Rob of abcblogcast
+* Added curl support, thanks to Rob of abcblogcast
-* fixed bug checking for external links, there is no need in receiving a warning (ports not open) if you don't need the feature
+* Fixed bug checking for external links, there is no need in receiving a warning (ports not open) if you don't need the feature
-* curl support should fix the "Could not check for reciprocal website.
+* Curl support should fix the "Could not check for reciprocal website.
 Check if ports are open." warning

 = 1.8.1 =
-* updated magic methods to be compatible with php 5.3
+* Updated magic methods to be compatible with php 5.3
-* fixed some minor bugs
+* Fixed some minor bugs

 = 1.8 =
-* added russia
+* Added russia
-* performance boost
+* Performance boost
-* added options for website image(logo)
+* Added options for website image(logo)
-* fixed some minor bugs
+* Fixed some minor bugs

 = 1.7.6 =
-* added the hungarian language
+* Added the hungarian language
-* fixed recaptcha bug
+* Fixed recaptcha bug
-* fixed error in admin panel, when you add a linkpartner manually
+* Fixed error in admin panel, when you add a linkpartner manually
-* fixed some minor bugs
+* Fixed some minor bugs

 = 1.7.5 =
-* fixed some display issues (<?= <?php echo)
+* Fixed some display issues (<?= <?php echo)
-* added the Spanish language
+* Added the Spanish language
-* fixed linktrades did not save although succesfull message was showen
+* Fixed linktrades did not save although succesfull message was showen
-* fixed some minor bugs
+* Fixed some minor bugs

 = 1.7.2 =
-* fixed No such file gui/recaptchalib.php
+* Fixed No such file gui/recaptchalib.php

 = 1.7.1 =
-* fixed widget title
+* Fixed widget title
-* enabled choise to require reciprocal link
+* Enabled choise to require reciprocal link

 = 1.7 =
 * Fixed some conflicts with other plugins